junyanxu/HMM/README.md

 XAUUSD since the market has been driven most by fundamental investments.

 # Hidden State Detection
-  * Hidden state 0 is identified as up Trend.
+  * Hidden state 0 is identified as up-trend.
 It has weaker performance after 2013 since the market is bearish compared to before

-  * Hidden state 1 is identified as down Trend.
+  * Hidden state 1 is identified as down-trend.
 Before 2013 it swing up and down because it was a big bull market to gold.
 However after 2013 it perform well because the market is in bearish situation.

   * Hidden state 2 is identified as no specific trend.
 The Gaussian Markov Model has big variance in estimated trend.
-Do not enter any trader during this state.
+Do not enter any trade during this state.

-  * Hidden state 3 is identified as reversion trend.
+  * Hidden state 3 is identified as reverse-trend.
 It has more unclear trend in 20-days time horizon.
 However gradually have clearer upward trending as we move closer to the current day